teggr/feeds-app/README.md

 * list of episodes interested in
 * not interested

+Listen
+* media player for list of interested episodes

 New Releases
 * see latest episodes
 * interested / not interested